FAQ

 Q: Who is organizing the Waterfowl Conservation Workshop 2023?

-A: WCW 2023 is being organized by an excellent and passionate group of volunteers who are excited to develop a superb conference and educational opportunity!
-The committee members for WCW 2023 are Clayton Botkin, Matthew Smith, Shelan Sekora, Arnold Schouten, Maynard Axelson, Morag Jones, Jan Harteman, Joanna Klass, and Emily Simmons.
+A: WCW 2026 is being organized by an experienced and passionate group of volunteers who are excited to develop a superb conference and educational opportunity!
+The committee members for WCW 2026 are Clayton Botkin, Charlie Hardcastle, Morag Jones and Billy Sumner.

 Q: Can I get in contact with the organizing team for other questions?